 where $k_H\equiv a(t)H(t)$\,\cite{Kawasaki:2016pql,Sasaki:2018dmp}.
 As at the time of formation the mass of PBHs is approximately a fraction of the Hubble horizon mass, Eq.\,(\ref{eq:HorizonMasskH}) relates the mass of PBHs formed from the collapse of curvature perturbations with their comoving wavenumber.

 We tune the values of the parameters $(A,\phi_0,\sigma)$ so that the power spectrum of scalar curvature perturbations has an amplitude of the order $10^{-2}$ (cf. the caption of Fig.\,\ref{fig:StaroB}).
 As we will see explicitly in the next section with the help of an original model, these are the typical values that are needed to form a sizable abundance of PBHs.
-In Fig.\,\ref{fig:StaroB} we keep fixed the same reference value $n_{s} = 0.965$ that we used in our discussion of the Starobinsky model, and we fix the position of the peak at $k_{\rm peak}=10^6$ $\textrm{Mpc}^{-1}$.
 The key observation is that, to accommodate the presence of a sufficiently long USR phase, the value of $\Delta N_{\star}$ is forced to increase.
 This is shown in the same Fig.\,\ref{fig:StaroB}.
 The red dot corresponds to the case in which the Starobinsky potential is perturbed by the presence of a dip-like feature as in Eq.\,(\ref{eq:StaroDip}).
 The resulting value of $\Delta N_{\star}$ now exceeds the bound given by Eq.\,(\ref{eq:MainLog}).
 Note that, on the other hand, in this case the value of $H_{k}$ remains essentially unaltered.